stickmansgallows/Robotic-Arm-Simulator/README.md

 If you can't find your answers there, feel free to ask us via Twitter (@cloud9ide), [mailing list](groups.google.com/group/cloud9-ide) or IRC (#cloud9ide on freenode).

 Happy coding!

+The object of this project is to graphically represent a non-mobile robotic arm to design its control system, find rotational coordinates, and have fun.
+The robotic arm can consist of rotational joints and extendable lengths.
+Each actuator is connected with lengths of arm, even if that length is 0.